2454511550Lin/2454511550Lin.github.io/index.md

 * Human-in-the-Loop Out-of-Distribution Detection: [[ICML'22]](https://drive.google.com/file/d/15HKqge8mfjgapdw6knGMEMEDflsKHlvP/view), [[AISTATS'24]](https://ramyakv.github.io/OOD_FPR_Guarantee_2024.pdf)
 * Confidence Regions for Multinomial Parameters: [[ISIT'22]](https://arxiv.org/abs/2202.08180?context=math.IT)

+**AI in Biomedical Research**:
+Interpretable AI can unlock insights into feature significance and causality and facilitate discoveries in biology.
+Check out our ongoing research on <a href="https://openreview.net/forum?id=HObGjRkXOAY&noteId=rx-xx8Wpak9">[ProjectX'2021]</a> which delves into the interpretability of neural networks in predicting diabetes in mice.

 **Quantifying Uncertainty in Neural Rendering**:
-Neural rendering, despite its remarkable performance in view synthesis, often leaves questions about the reliability of its reconstructions.
+Neural rendering often leaves questions about the reliability of its reconstructions.
 Incorporating uncertainty estimation ensures that the results are quantifiably trustworthy.
-My focus is on infusing Bayesian statistics into neural radiance fields.
+My focus is on infusing Bayesian statistics into neural rendering.
+Check out our latest work in Gaussian Splatting <a href="https://openreview.net/forum?id=HObGjRkXOAY&noteId=rx-xx8Wpak9">[Preprint'2025].

-**AI in Biological Research**:
-Interpretable AI can unlock insights into feature significance and causality and facilitate discoveries in biology.
-Check out our work on <a href="https://openreview.net/forum?id=HObGjRkXOAY&noteId=rx-xx8Wpak9">[ProjectX'2021]</a> which delves into the interpretability of neural networks in predicting diabetes in mice.

 ##  Publications